jasonrichdarmawan/ProtocolExample/README.md

     The Repositories layer is used by the UseCases layer and the DataSource layer.
 The purpose it to convert Data layer's model to Domain layer's entity.

-4. The Data layer splitted into 2 layers: the Models layer and the DataSource layer.
+5. The Data layer splitted into 2 layers: the Models layer and the DataSource layer.

     The Models layer is used by the Repositories layer and the DataSource layer.
 The purpose is to define what is expected result from the DataSource layer. i.e. a API response.

     The DataSource layer is used by the Repositories layer.
 The purpose is to get data from somewhere. i.e. from local storage or from an API.

     Important: the Repositories layer and the Data layer is optional if the data can be hard coded, then hard code it.

+6. The Core layer is used by the UseCases layer.

 # Shenanigans